Article updated 8 July 2021.

 Visiting Haiti Today

-Since the devastating earthquake of 2010 and the subsequent painfully slow rebuilding of the Haitian economy, access conditions for overseas visitors are to this day very difficult.
-Combined with the current pandemic, it may be that visits to Cazale from people overseas are now much rarer.
+Since the devastating earthquake of 2010, subsequent slow rebuilding of the Haitian economy and current political instability, access conditions for overseas visitors are to this day very difficult.
+Combined with the current pandemic, it is likely that visits to Cazale from people overseas are now much rarer.
 On 7 July 2021, President Jovenel Moïse of Haiti was assassinated.
 This is likely to add further to the political instability in the country.

 According to the latest data from the World Bank Group, “Haiti remains the poorest country in the Latin America and Caribbean region and among the poorest countries in the world.”